What to do with the second-hand smart home tech already in your new home

 Similarly, a Nest thermostat can be added to your Nest app and Google Home system.
 If you left a thermostat behind in your old home, just delete it from the app, factory reset it, then reset the thermostat in your new home and add it to your Nest app.
 Smart light bulbs left in the property are also relatively easy to reset and add to your own system, but if the home has a lot of bulbs this may take some time.

 As mentioned earlier, more obscure devices from lesser-known manufacturers might be more complicated when it comes to incorporating them with your existing smart home systems.
 But the sheer breadth of devices compatible with the Alexa and Google Home systems means you should still find a solution that works for you.
-Apple Home users will have a harder time, given fewer devices, like security cameras, door locks and video doorbells, currently work with HomeKit.
+Apple Home users will have a harder time, given fewer devices, like security cameras, door locks, and video doorbells that currently work with HomeKit.

 It might sound tricky adopting a set of second-hand smart home devices — especially sensitive ones like security cameras and door locks — but if you can communicate with the seller and know how to factory reset everything, you should get along just fine.